Analiese G. - Louisiana, USA

 Author Bryan Christy sits down with Ed to talk about the world of the reptile trade and reptile trafficking.
 Christy is the author of The Lizard King, a book that chronicles the origins and history of a reptile supply company known as Strictly Reptiles and its controversial owners Ray and Mike Van Nostrand.
 Bryan and Ed will talk about the late Charles "Chip" Bepler, a US Fish and Wildlife Service special agent who spent years pursuing and making a case against Strictly and Mike Van Nostrand.
 The story will open your eyes to the seedy underbelly of the world of "pet" reptiles and even surprise you as it exposes the intense rivalry between criminal and lawman, all-the-while telling the true story of the personal lives and emotions driving the two adversaries hell bent on defeating each other.

 Meet Captain Dan Brinson, previously with the Washington Department of Fish and Wildlife Police.
 Dan was an important influence on Ed, as well as a role model and mentor.
 Sit in on Ed's wide-ranging conversation with Dan about everything from officer discretion to the role wildlife officers can sometimes play in protecting the public from unseen safety threats.
-In Ed's opinion, Dan is one of the most intelligent and most ethical wildlife law enforcements ever to wear a badge and carry a gun.
+In Ed's opinion, Dan is one of the most intelligent and most ethical wildlife law enforcement officers to ever wear a badge and carry a gun.
 Tune in and find out why.
 By the end of the episode, we bet you'll agree.

 Lt.
 George Wilson spent 36 years working as a law enforcement officer for the Florida Fish and Wildlife Conservation Commission (FWC) and recently retired as the lieutenant overseeing the FWC's statewide investigations unit.
 Since his retirement, George has been consulting with a private organization known as Exulans (www.exulans.net) that provides training and investigative support to emerging countries through a contract with WildAid.
 George and the Exulans team recently worked to help the nation of Bahamas crack down on illegal charter fishing in Bahamian waters by US based charter boat captains.
 George is a top-notch investigator who thinks out of the box and now he's sharing that knowledge around the world.
 Watch for more episodes of Nature's Secret Service with George as he and Ed had many successful joint projects during their careers.